CleanroomMC/cleanroom-website/docs/groovy-script/introduction/run_config.md

 - `loaders`: This defines at what stage what files should be loaded.
   By default, there are three stages: `preInit`, `init`, and `postInit`.

   - `preInit` will run at an early stage.
   Do not register recipes here.
   Use it to register game objects like items and blocks.

+  - `init` will run at a late stage, during the post-initialization phase.
+    This is **not** reloadable.

   - `postInit` will run right before JEI loads.
   Use it to register recipes for example.
   When GroovyScript gets reloaded only this loader will run.
   Inside the square brackets of the loader we define the files or path that will be run.